SidG13/SidG13.github.io/_posts/2024-07-17-genome-coverage-vis.md

 <br>

 ## Required R packages
-There are a just two required dependancies for this tutorial: [`ggcoverage`](https://github.com/showteeth/ggcoverage), [`tidyverse`](https://www.tidyverse.org/).
+There are just two required dependancies for this tutorial: [`ggcoverage`](https://github.com/showteeth/ggcoverage), [`tidyverse`](https://www.tidyverse.org/).

 If you want to do a bit more figure customization: [`scales`](https://scales.r-lib.org/), [`gggenes`](https://github.com/wilkox/gggenes/tree/master) and [`RColorBrewer`](https://cran.r-project.org/web/packages/RColorBrewer/index.html) are used in the accompanying script.

 <br>

 ## Making coverage plots
 `ggcoverage` is a package that has its own genomic coverage visualization implementation, but you'll get more flexibility with `ggplot`.
-It does however have a nice function to import many [commonly used coverage datatypes](https://rdrr.io/cran/ggcoverage/man/LoadTrackFile.html) (bam, wig, bw, bedgraph, txt) efficiently, without overloading your RAM, used in this guided example.
+It does however have a nice function to import many [commonly used alignment data formats](https://rdrr.io/cran/ggcoverage/man/LoadTrackFile.html) (bam, wig, bw, bedgraph, txt) efficiently, without overloading your RAM, used in this guided example.

 I'm using [data](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1061517/ "Data") from a [recent publication](https://doi.org/10.1093/gbe/evae110 "GBE 2024") representing chromatin accessibility (ATAC-seq) libraries mapped to a common reference genome, producing .bam alignment files.